 Founded in 2006

 Our operations in Uganda have grown to 159 branches across 80 districts.
 We now have more than 213,072 microfinance members and 102 branches of the small enterprise programme.
-In 2017, we contributed to alleviating poverty through our ultra-poor graduation initiative for youth.
-Through this programme, we provide assets to young people facing financial hardship and train them to improve their livelihoods and achieve their economic and social goals, thus lifting themselves out of extreme poverty.
+The Ultra Poor Graduation programme provides assets to young people facing financial hardship and trains them to improve their livelihoods and achieve their economic and social goals, thus lifting themselves out of extreme poverty.

-Our agriculture and livestock programme works with smallholder farmers to improve their production and livelihood.
+BRAC Agriculture, Food Security and Livelihood programme works with smallholder farmers to improve their production and livelihood.
 We offer credit to support farmers excluded from mainstream finance.
 We operate a tissue culture lab and also diversify seed varieties, which we market through our social enterprise.
-Our health programme focuses on children under five and women of reproductive age.
-We are introducing new technology and offering training to health promoters so they can collect data through mobile apps.